nigelritfeld/oauth2/README.md

 ## Claire AI - OATH2 Server

-This repository contains the source code for the authentication server for Claire AI Project.
+This repository holds the source code for the authentication server of the Claire AI Project.
+In this collaborative project, I developed an application responsible for user authentication within our mobile application context.
+Our team collectively crafted a mobile app alongside a set of REST APIs.
+These APIs serve to link an Internet of Things (IoT) device to the online realm, furnishing it with valuable insights.

+Specifically, for our school project, I orchestrated the creation of an OAuth2 server.
+This server plays a vital role in an infrastructure akin to Google Home, which we constructed to interface with the IoT device we had built.

 ### Implemented flow
 A user will be authenticated with the given credentials.
 After succesful authentication the client receives an access token to acces the api for user data server.